 Let's say I need to use 4 servers at once, and perform a non-repeating operation in all of them.

 So I open a separate window and I split the screen into 5 panes.
-I connect to each server in the first four panes, and I open a vim instance in the fifth.
+I connect to each server in the first four panes, and I open a

 With that done, I enable the magic option.